axndmathias/dsmovie/README.md

     </a>
 </p>

-## Projeto
+## Project

-DSMovie é uma aplicação full stack web desenvolvida durante a Semana Spring React pela [DevSuperior - Escola de programação](https://devsuperior.com.br).
+DSMovie is a full stack web application developed during Spring React Week by [DevSuperior - Escola de programação](https://devsuperior.com.br).

-A aplicação consiste em uma lista de filmes onde os usuários classificam cada filme identificando-se com o seus respectivos e-mails,e inserindo notas de 1 a 5.
-A classificação do filme, assim como a quantidade de avaliações são contabilizadas e apresentadas aos usuários.
+The application consists of a list of movies where users rate each movie by identifying themselves with their email address and entering scores from 1 to 5.
+The rating of the movie, as well as the number of reviews, are counted and presented to users.

-BackEnd hospedado no Heroku e FrontEnd no NetliFly.
+Back-end and Front-end using Heroku and Netlify.

-## Tecnologias
+## Tecnologies
-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed using the following technologies:

 Backend
 - Java